DeathKing/hisp/README.md

 # HISP

-Hisp is a simple copy of MIT-Scheme, implemented by C. The very idea to make such a implemnt is to interpreter the code I worte in Scheme(especially mit-scheme) of HIT Data Sturcture course.
-But, lexically Hisp also can be considered as:
+Hisp is interpreter implemented by C, which meanwhile is also a simple copy of MIT-Scheme.
+The very idea to make such a implemntation is to interpreter the code I worte in Scheme(especially mit-scheme) of [HIT Data Sturcture course](https://github.com/DeathKing/Hit-DataStructure-On-Scheme).
+But lexically, Hisp also can be considered as:

 + Hit mIt-Scheme inPlementation
 + Hit Iterator Symbolic Processor